Thinking of buying a Pixel 4a in 2021? Here’s everything you need to know before you decide…

 - There is a 3.5 mm headphone jack available so you can plug in your favorite headphone and listen to high-quality music.

 - with Pixel feature drops updates coming to Pixel 4a every three months.
 Google constantly adds new software features to its Pixel phones, eschewing the need to wait for a major update.

-- Pixel 4a launched initially with android 10 but now 11 version is pre-installed so you are getting all the updated features.
+- Pixel 4a launched initially with android 10 but is upgradable to Android 12 so you are getting all the updated features.

 Now comes the big question should you consider yourself buying one pixel 4a in 2021, Ok let’s find out the answer…

 - If you are a fan of Pixel phones but more concerned about the price because all other pixels are quite expensive, then you should consider one.

 - If you are someone like me who prefers a stock android experience from their phone and is concerned about security and updates then it’s a natural choice even today.